-The BRICworkspace residency program provides emerging and mid-career artists the resources and support to make a significant commitment to their practice, as well as critical feedback, and exposure of their work.
-The residency for Brooklyn-affiliated visual artists, offers studio space at BRIC House as well as a nearby satellite space in the diverse cultural hub of Downtown Brooklyn.
+The BRICworkspace residency program provides emerging and mid-career artists the resources and support to make a significant commitment to their practice, as well as critical feedback and exposure of their work.
+The 2020 summer residency for visual artists offers free studio space in the Artist's Studio and Project Room at BRIC House (647 Fulton St) in Downtown Brooklyn from June 24-August 23, 2020.

-- Rent-free studio space provided either at BRIC House or at two other satellite locations.
-Studios range from 225-500 square feet.
+- Rent-free studio space provided for three months at BRIC House.
+Studios are approximately 225 square feet.

-- Artists are provided with given a small stipend for materials.
-We are unable to fund travel or living expenses.
+- Artists are provided with a modest stipend for materials.

-- Studio visits with curatorial staff from BRIC and other local institutions.
+- Studio visits with curatorial staff from BRIC and other local NY institutions.

-- Open Studio event culminating at the end of the residency.
+- Open Studio event takes place at the end of the residency.

 Who is eligible?

-The residency is open to Brooklyn-affiliated artists who live, work, or were born in the borough.
+The residency is open to local artists.
 Students are ineligible to apply.
 Artists who are accepted into the program must commit to using their studio 20+ hours each week.
-Applicants must be U.S. citizens or legal permanent residents.

 Do you provide housing?